Children of the Atom (comics): Publication history

 Children of the Atom was originally announced in January 2020 for an April 2020 debut, but the series was delayed due to the onset of the COVID-19 pandemic.
 It was eventually announced to come out in January 2021 and later rescheduled for March 2021 debut.
 The series is part of the X-Men line's Reign of X, following the conclusion of X of Swords crossover.

 It was advertised as the introduction of the teenage vigilantes as the X-Men's sidekicks.
 Writer Vita Ayala calls this series “the only human perspective book that we have in the X-line right now.”
 They also mentioned that the series is from the point of view of the teenagers who idolize the X-Men growing up and see and them as superheroes.

 The characters made a cameo appearance in the story "Race" featured in Marvel's Voices #1.

 Plot

 The Children of the Atom are teen vigilantes living in New York City dreaming of joining their heroes, the X-Men, on Krakoa.
-They stopped the depowered Hell's Belles during a robbery on one of their missions, earning praises from the X-Men while raising concerns from the Avengers as the teens are putting themselves in danger due to the Kamala's Law still in full effect.
+They stop Hell's Belles during a robbery on one of their missions, which earns praise from the X-Men while raising concerns from the Avengers that the teens are putting themselves in danger, due to Kamala's Law still being in effect.

-During one of their attempts to use the gateway to enter Krakoa, they were captured by U-Men before being rescued by the X-Men.
+During one of their attempts to use the gateway to enter Krakoa, the Children of the Atom are captured by the U-Men before being rescued by the X-Men.
 It is then revealed that the teens are non-mutants and are using alien technology to emulate their powers: